Galaxiius/Galaxiius/README.md

 - 👋 Hi, I’m @Galaxiius
 - 👀 I’m interested in improve my abilities in tecnology
-- 🌱 I’m currently learning JS, html n css
+- 🌱 I’m currently learning JS, html n css, and this is my first projects

+- To the infinity and beyond!

 <!---
 Galaxiius/Galaxiius is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.